danielneil/Shark-Doc/tutorials/RSI2.md

 You can see there are two plugins that correlate to the configuration you entered as above.

-If you looked hard, you probably noticed the [Sharpe Ratio](https://www.investopedia.com/terms/s/sharperatio.asp) was 0.0 (which is terrible!), ideal Sharpe ratios are always postive numbers!
+If you looked hard, you probably noticed the [Sharpe Ratio](https://www.investopedia.com/terms/s/sharperatio.asp) was 0.0 (which is terrible!), ideal Sharpe ratios are at least positive!

 ## 7. Analysing the Report